dconlrn/dconlrn.github.io/mlyw.md

 > - Something Binary ie. ( 0 or 1, yes or no etc..)

+- **Evalutation Metrics**
+> - Evaluation metrics provide insight into areas that might require improvement.
+> - Help us determine how accurate a given model is by comparing the actual values in a test set with the values predicted by the model.
+> - In plain english: They are ways of calcluating how well the ML model is performing.

 - **Feature(s):**

 > *Column(s) with the data in the column(s) including the column(s) name(s)*